Santa Maria Novella Church is a hidden gem in Florence with splendid facades, frescoes and peaceful cloisters.

 Tickets cost 7.50 Euro and there’s no need to pre-book.
 If you have a Firenze card it’s included.

-By joining a Guided Tour of the Santa Maria Novella Complex, you can discover all the highlights and have an introduction to its artistic gems.
+By joining a Private Guided Tour of the Santa Maria Novella Complex, you can discover all the highlights and have an introduction to its artistic gems.
 This tour includes a visit to the nearby Officina Santa Maria Novella, one of the most ancient pharmacy in the world.

 Now that you’ve explored Santa Maria Novella, let’s discover more about the other beautiful Florentine churches!Di L’utente che ha caricato in origine il file è stato MM di Wikipedia in italiano – Trasferito da su Commons., CC BY-SA 3.0, Collegamento